lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/user_defined_temp_tutorial.rst

 **In this tutorial, we will**
    - Provide the motivation for generating the user_defined_template.v verilog file
-   - Go through a generated user_defined_template.v file to demonstrate how to use it Through this example, we will show how and when to use the ``user_defined_template.v`` file.
+   - Go through a generated user_defined_template.v file to demonstrate how to use it Through this tutorial, we will show how and when to use the ``user_defined_template.v`` file.

-For this example, we are using a modified version of the hard adder task that comes with OpenFPGA.
+To begin the tutorial, we start with a modified version of the hard adder task that comes with OpenFPGA.
 To follow along, go to the root directory of OpenFPGA and enter:

 .. code-block:: bash